romanRegmi/Apex-Learning/Apex/Security & Sharing/ApexSecurity/README.md

 - WITH SECURITY_ENFORCED is not applied for the fields used in the WHERE clause.
 - WITH SECURITY_ENFORCED is not applied for polymorphic fields (Owner, Task.WhatId, etc).
 - WITH SECURITY ENFORCED finds only the first error.
+4. It cannot enforce sharing rules.

 If you have to enforce the FLS on data do not follow the legacy approach of using WITH SECURITY_ENFORCED.

 Rather, use the new addition to the framework which is WITH USER_MODE (or WITH SYSTEM_MODE).

-Here are the reasons.

-1. WITH SECURITY_ENFORCED does not apply to the fields in the WHERE clause.
-2. It does not apply to Polymorphic fields
-3. Throws exception the moment it encounters the first field the user does not have access to.
-If you want to show the list of all the fields the user does not have access to then this cannot be helpful.
-4. It cannot enforce sharing rules.
 ​
 Likewise, using WITH USER_MODE can help us with all these cases.